 Keywords: international trade, regulation, transportation, globalization, outsourcing, protectionism, economic history, energy, technical change, national security he Merchant Marine Act of 1920, also known as the Jones Act, reserves domestic shipping for vessels that are built, owned, crewed, and flagged in the United States.
 The ostensible goal of the legislation is to strengthen national security by maintaining a robust shipbuilding industry and merchant marine.
-The rules are enforced by a host of federal agencies, including the Coast Guard and the Federal Maritime Commission.
+The rules are developed and enforced by a host of federal agencies, including US Customs and Border Protection, the US Coast Guard, and the US Maritime Administration.
 Officials have interpreted the Jones Act and subsequent legislation to apply to nearly every type of commercial vessel, including cruise ships.
 Detractors maintain that the Jones Act functions as a protectionist barrier to trade, like a tariff or an import quota.
 Proponents claim that the act is more than an ordinary form of protection and that the net losses to consumers of transported products must be compared with the gains to national security.